leoarnold/puppet-cups/README.md

 * the `NickName` (fallback `ModelName`) value from the printer's PPD file in `/etc/cups/ppd/` if the printer was installed using a PPD file or a model.

-* `Local System V Printer` if the printer uses a System V interface script.

 * `Local Raw Printer` for raw print queues.